AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/tutorial.md

 ![Enquiry form](/help/edge/assets/enquiry-form-microsoft-sharepoint.png)

-Let's start with updating a field lable.
+Let's start with updating a field label.
 Open the 'enquiry' sheet for editing, change the label of submit button to `Let's Chat`, and use sidekick to publish it.

  ![Enquiry form](/help/edge/assets/enquiry-form-preview-publish.png)